-Today Affinity is one of the largest credit unions in Canada with over $4.9 billion in assets under administration.
-Affinity offers access to a complete range of accounts and services through a network of 75 branches in 67 communities throughout the province.
+Today Affinity is one of the largest credit unions in Canada with over $5.7 billion in assets under administration.
+Affinity offers access to a complete range of accounts and services throughout the province.

 Affinity is a dynamic, progressive and socially-responsible financial institution and is committed to creating great opportunities for its members, employees and communities.
 Affinity belongs to its members and exists to add value to the communities it serves by creating partnerships, fostering growth and enhancing financial security.

 Affinity Credit Union is 100% member owned co-operative financial institution.
 Currently, it has 134,000 members all of whom are invited to participate in a unique governance structure comprised of 12 local district councils.
 To ensure local interests are represented members from each district elect delegates to their respective District Councils who in turn elect the directors who sit on the Affinity Board.

 These District Councils guarantee a strong, ongoing connection to the communities they serve and strengthen the grass roots democracy of the organization.

 One of Affinity’s most unique governance aspects is our First Nations district composed of 10 delegates from 9 different First Nations Bands across Saskatchewan.
 Creation of this district in 2007 was a strategic decision to build structural relationships with First Nations.

 • Scott Flavel, Board Chair

 Affinity is a full service credit union providing its 134,000 members access to financial products and services through various channels.